Whiskeytown–Shasta–Trinity National Recreation Area: Shasta Unit

-The Shasta Unit, centered on Shasta Lake, has four tributary arms; Sacramento River, Pit River, Squaw Creek, and McCloud River.
+The Shasta Unit, centered on Shasta Lake, has four tributary arms; Sacramento River, Pit River, Yet Atwam Creek, and McCloud River.
 Each has distinctive scenic beauty and attracts outdoor recreation visitors.
 There are numerous facilities for water sports and boating, including private marinas.
 Public recreation facilities and amenities within the Shasta Unit include boat ramps, campgrounds, shoreline picnic areas, and hiking/equestrian/mountain biking trails.

 Shasta Lake is the largest reservoir in California.
 When full, the lake has 370 mi of shoreline, which exceeds that of San Francisco Bay.
 The reservoir contains 30000 acre, and holds 4550000 acre.ft of water.
 Shasta Lake is formed by Shasta Dam, which is the second largest (after Grand Coulee Dam) and second tallest (after Hoover Dam) concrete dam in the United States.

 National Park Service area

 Whiskeytown Unit

 The Whiskeytown Unit of the Whiskeytown–Shasta–Trinity National Recreation Area is 42500 acre in size, centered on Whiskeytown Lake of 3200 acre.

 It also includes 39000 acre surrounding the reservoir.
 The backcountry, with mountain creeks and waterfalls, is accessible via 70 mi of multi-use hiking, equestrian, and/or mountain biking) trails.